- We expect good sportsmanship to be followed at all times by coaches, players, parents and referees.

 Information about games canceled due to weather can be obtained on the website or by calling the Hot Line (314) 963-5241 – Managers/Coaches ONLY on hotline, please.

-- In first and second grade brackets only, one coach, per team, is allowed on the field during the game, except in the 18-yard box.
-One coach may stand behind the end goal-line near his or her team’s goal area.
-The coach may not enter the field unless there is an injury.
+- In 1st and 2nd grade brackets only, one coach, per team, is allowed on the field during the game, except in the 18-yard box.
+A second coach may stand behind the end goal-line near his or her team’s goal area, but may not enter the field unless there is an injury.

-- For third grade through eighth grade, only two coaches are allowed on the team bench.
-No coaching may be done by a parent or other coach from the sidelines or endlines.
+- For 3rd grade through 8th grade, only two coaches are allowed on the team bench.
+No coaching may be done by a parent or other coach from the sidelines or end lines.

 - We will use the current CYC Soccer Rule Book.